RichardDooling/Entertainment_Law/Representation/Representation.md

 On the question of whether the commission clause found in the Penguin 2005 publishing agreements constituted an "agency with an interest," the court had this to say:

-> It is the general rule that an agency for no definite term is revocable at will. [] However, when an agency authority is coupled with an interest, the agency is irrevocable. [] An agency is coupled with an interest where, as a part of the arrangement with the principal, the agent receives title to all or part of the subject matter of the agency.
+> It is the general rule
+> that an agency for no definite term is revocable at will.
+> However, when an agency authority is coupled with an interest,
+> the agency is irrevocable.
+> An agency is coupled with an interest where,
+> as a part of the arrangement with the principal,
+> the agent receives title to all or part
+> of the subject matter of the agency.

 Citing the Restatement 2nd of Agency 2d Agency § 63 and New York law, the court said:

-> To make the power irrevocable, there must be an interest in the subject of the agency itself, and not a mere interest in the result of the execution of the authority . . . . .
-Words alone are not enough to establish an agency coupled with an interest.
+> To make the power irrevocable,
+> there must be an interest
+> in the subject of the agency itself,
+> and not a mere interest in the
+> result of the execution of the authority.;&hellip;
+> Words alone are not enough to establish
+> an agency coupled with an interest.

 The court found that 2005 Penguin commission provision granted PLA a 15% commission in the proceeds from its sale of rights in Grimes' literary works and not